kaiosborne/chATLAS-Physics-Project/GPU-setup.md

 ## Logging on

 Use SSH to get into “login node”.
-Eg.  ssh xzcapwel@dias.hpc.phys.ucl.ac.uk
+Eg.  ssh name@dias.hpc.phys.ucl.ac.uk

 ## Preliminary setup